-The Academy of Medical Sciences and the InterAcademy Partnership are organising a series of workshops on the theme of global health inequalities for Spring 2022.
-These workshops will convene participants from across the world to explore the impact of COVID-19 on health inequalities.Ongoing
+The Academy of Medical Sciences and the InterAcademy Partnership organised a series of workshops on the theme of global health inequalities between March-June.
+The workshops convened participants from across the world to explore the impact of COVID-19 on health inequalities.Status: Completed

 Global Health Inequalities

-The Academy of Medical Sciences and the InterAcademy Partnership are organising a series of workshops on the theme of global health inequalities for Spring 2022.
-These workshops will convene participants from across the world, including low-and middle- income countries and high-income countries.
+The Academy of Medical Sciences and the InterAcademy Partnership organised a series of workshops on the theme of global health inequalities for Spring 2022.
+These workshops convened participants from across the world, including low-and middle- income countries and high-income countries.

 Health inequalities refers to the differences in health status or in the distribution of health resources between different population groups.
 This includes differences between population groups within a country but also differences between countries.
 The COVID-19 pandemic has brought global health inequalities into wider public view.
 During the pandemic, the most vulnerable groups have been disproportionately affected, facing increased chances of becoming unwell and dying from COVID-19, in part due to unequal access to health services and interventions.